arnac-io/history-sanitizer/PATTERN_SOURCES.md

 If you discover a missing secret type:

+1. **Add to patterns.toml** (immediate)
+   - Edit `pkg/scanner/patterns.toml`
+   - Add pattern in TOML format
+   - Test with `go test ./pkg/scanner/...`
+   - Submit PR to this project

-1. **Contribute upstream to Gitleaks** (preferred)
+2. **Contribute upstream to Gitleaks** (preferred for general patterns)
-   - Benefits the entire community
+   - Benefits the entire security community
-   - Gets expert review
+   - Gets expert review from Gitleaks maintainers
-   - Automatically included in future syncs
+   - Will be included in future syncs
+   - Helps improve the industry standard

+3. **Workflow for new patterns**
-2. **Add to our project** (temporary)
+   - Add to our `patterns.toml` first (quick)
-   - Create pattern following Gitleaks format
-   - Open PR to add to Gitleaks
+   - Submit to Gitleaks (community benefit)
-   - We'll sync when merged upstream
+   - Sync back when merged upstream

 ## References